formlio/forml/docs/dsl/query/syntax.rst

-Even though it is not coupled via any inherent dependency, the DSL is designed to loosely resemble the SQL ``SELECT`` statement syntax for its proven modeling effectiveness and its universal recognition as the :spelling:word:`de facto` ETL standard.
-The abstract descriptive role of the DSL with the separate runtime-specific :ref:`parsing stage <query-parser>` responsible for converting the generic query into arbitrary native representation still allows to integrate any :ref:`data access mechanisms <feed>` including non-sql based sources.
+Even though it is not coupled via any inherent dependency, the DSL is designed to loosely resemble the SQL ``SELECT`` statement syntax for its proven modeling effectiveness and its universal recognition as the ETL standard.
+The abstract descriptive role of the DSL with the separate runtime-specific :ref:`parsing stage <query-parser>` responsible for converting the generic query into arbitrary native representation still allows the integration of any :ref:`data access mechanisms <feed>` including non-sql-based sources.

 Grammar Notation
 ----------------

-Bellow is the DSL syntax described using the BNF notation.
+Below is the DSL syntax described using the BNF notation.
 For readability, it is not strictly formal - leaving some of the terminal symbols out with just their conceptual descriptions (e.g.
 ``<count>``, ``<identifier>``, ``<literal>``, etc.) or references to their :ref:`API class
 <query-design>` representations (e.g. ``<table>``, ``function.*``).

-Substantial part of the DSL is the syntax for *expression* notation which is based on an extensive collection of supported :ref:`functions and operators <query-functions>`.
+A substantial part of the DSL is the syntax for *expression* notation which is based on an extensive collection of supported :ref:`functions and operators <query-functions>`.

 The central component of any query is an existing  :class:`dsl.Table <forml.io.dsl.Table>`